nosarthur/traj-infra-upgrade/README.md

 updated_cms = topo.update_cms(cms_model, fr)
 ```

-The difference is that `update_cms` not only updates fsystem ct, but also component cts.
+The difference is that `update_cms` not only updates full system ct, but also component cts.

 ## paradigms